deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/redis/redis-eviction-policies.md

 # Redis Eviction Policies

+**Cache Eviction Policies**

-The exact behavior Redis follows when themaxmemorylimit is reached is configured using themaxmemory-policyconfiguration directive.
+The exact behavior Redis follows when the maxmemory limit is reached is configured using the maxmemory-policy configuration directive.

 The following policies are available:

 - **noeviction:** return errors when the memory limit was reached and the client is trying to execute commands that could result in more memory to be used (most write commands, but [DEL](https://redis.io/commands/del) and a few more exceptions).